ramon-schildknecht/coursera_data_science_capstone_swift/README.md

 - Data processing scripts
 - Analysis scripts

-You'll find these scripts hereinafter:
+You'll find these scripts in the folders below:
 - Quizzes
 - Assignments